Electro707/e707_website_main/blog/about.md

 permalink: /about/
 ---

 Welcome to my personal blog!
-Here I will ramble, talk about electornics, and more.
+Here I will ramble on random stuff, talk about electronics, and more.

-This page is created with Jekyll with the jekyll-theme-console theme.
-Check both of them out bellow:
+This page is created with Jekyll with a modified version of the jekyll-theme-console theme.
+Check both of them out below:

 [jekyll](https://jekyllrb.com/)
 [jekyll-theme-console](https://github.com/b2a3e8/jekyll-theme-console)